ci4rail/docs/docs/user-docs/_edge-solutions/moducop/mounting-installation/install-requirement.md

 ### External Fuse

-> Do not use ModuCop without an external fuse!
+> Do not use ModuCop without an EXTERNAL FUSE!
 If you are unsure, which fuse type and characteristics to choose, contact Ci4Rail.
 {: .notice--danger}

 The following table describes the requirements to the fuse depending on the nominal input voltage of your power system.